NCAS-CMS/cfdm/docs/source/tutorial.rst

   `~Data.get_compression_type` method of the `Data` instance.
 ..

-* Accessing the data by a call to the `!get_array` method of a field or metadata construct returns a numpy array that is uncompressed.
+* Accessing the data via the `~Data.array` attribute of a `Data` instance returns a numpy array that is uncompressed.
 The underlying array will, however, remain in its compressed form.
 The underlying compressed array may be retrieved as a numpy array with the `~Data.get_compressed_array` method of the `Data` instance.

 ..